-The increase in FFO for the three months ended March 31, 2023 was due to the items described above, excluding gains from dispositions of property and real estate depreciation.
-The increases in AFFO and Adjusted EBITDA were due to the items described above, less the adjustments mentioned in the tables above.
+The increases in FFO for the three and six months ended June 30, 2023 were due to the items described above, excluding gains from dispositions of property and real estate depreciation.
+The increases in AFFO and Adjusted EBITDA were due to the items described above, as well as the adjustments mentioned in the tables above.